Intelligent Real Estate Due Diligence

 Commercial real estate data is particularly opaque for two reasons:

-1. It is complex because it is multilayered due to the plethora of interested parties and sources;
+1. It is complex because it is multi-layered due to the plethora of interested parties and sources;

 2. As a result of that complexity it is hard to create a unified picture of the data constellation that relates to each asset.
 Many businesses just don’t bother to collect or manage data beyond their immediate needs.